Alaanzr/HouseMates-Swift/README.md

 /properties/property_id                           :project object for specific id - DONE GET, UPDATE, DELETE /users_properties/user_id                         :list of properties for a specific user - DONE GET

+Note: to add a user you must signup user on https://housematey.herokuapp.com/signup with First and last name, username and password.
+Please use the username as password to make testing easier.

 example update of user connection: http verb: PUT  url: http://localhost:1337/users/56743397aa3babfd5bd45a8b